hinantin/AllinQillqayWeb/README.md

 ### Getting the Source Code

-With either of our two GitHub repositories, to get a copy of the source code you need to ideally have Git installed.
+With our GitHub repository, to get a copy of the source code you need to ideally have Git installed.
 If you do not wish to install Git, it is also possible from the GitHub repositories to download a ZIP or compressed TAR file of the source code.
 However, using Git is recommended, as it will allow you to easily update the